 The final post production and editing styles, effects, and overall look of the images are left to the discretion of Rachel Photographs.
 The Clients give artistic licensing to Rachel Photographs.
 Rachel Photographs will edit images as she sees fit.
 The Photographer will do basic retouching.
 Photographer will not be responsible for fixing patchy or bad spray tans, unfortunate makeup jobs, bedhead, tangles, or other hair mishaps, wrinkles in clothes, ill-fitting outfits, “extra weight” or other components to appearance that are out of the photographer’s control.
 If any additional editing is requested after the delivery of the gallery, additional editing must be approved by the Client and is subject to a $300/hour editing fee.

 Rachel Photographs shall be the exclusive photographer retained by the Client for the purpose of photographing the event.
 Guests, family, friends of the Client can photograph as long as they do not interfere or get in the way of the Photographer’s duties.
+If Photographer feels prohibited by a guest, she will do what’d necessary to get the shot.
 If there is interference by a guest, family member, or friend of the Client’s, it is not the Photographer’s fault for any missing shots.
 If repeated interference occurs, the Photographer has the right to pack up and leave without taking any more photos.
 It is the Client’s responsibility to inform guests of this.

-In cases where guests are blocking shots, standing directly in the Photographer’s personal proximity, leaning into the aisle, or otherwise disrupting the flow of the Photographer’s work, the Photographer, if able, will ask them to cease.
+In cases where guests are blocking shots, standing directly in the Photographer’s personal proximity, leaning into the aisle, sticking giant phones or iPads into the photographer’s frame, or otherwise disrupting the flow of the Photographer’s work, the Photographer, if able, will ask them to cease.

 Under no circumstances can a guest, family member, or friend use any images that they take for any facebook photography business pages, websites, portfolios, etc. Doing so is a breach in this contract and the person responsible for using images for business or profit will be addressed.